 - The only purpose of confidentiality in relation to safeguarding and child protection is to benefit the child.
-The safety of the child is always paramount, any concerns about sharing information must not be allowed to stand in the way of ensuring the welfare and safety of students. - A member of staff must never guarantee confidentiality to a student nor should they agree to keep a secret since, where there is a child protection concern, this must be reported to the DSL and may require further investigation by appropriate authorities. - However, the child should be reassured that: - their disclosure will be taken seriously, and it is not creating a problem - their disclosure will be shared only with relevant staff - staff will be sensitive to their feelings and concerns - their wishes will be heard and they will be informed of actions and support - Staff will be informed of relevant information in respect of individual cases regarding child protection on a 'need to know' basis only.
-Any information shared with a member of staff must be held in confidence. - Governors will not be given details relating to individual child protection cases or situations to ensure confidentiality is not breached. - The Academy recognises its duty to share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2023. - The Data Protection Act 2018 and the General Data Protection Regulations (GDPR) do not prevent the sharing of information for the purposes of keeping children safe.
+The safety of the child is always paramount, any concerns about sharing information must not be allowed to stand in the way of ensuring the welfare and safety of students. - A member of staff must never guarantee confidentiality to a student, nor should they agree to keep a secret since, where there is a child protection concern, this must be reported to the DSL and may require further investigation by appropriate authorities. - However, the child should be reassured that: - their disclosure will be taken seriously, and it is not creating a problem - their disclosure will be shared only with relevant staff - staff will be sensitive to their feelings and concerns - their wishes will be heard, and they will be informed of actions and support - Staff will be informed of relevant information in respect of individual cases regarding child protection on a 'need to know basis' only.
+Any information shared with a member of staff must be held in confidence. - Governors will not be given details relating to individual child protection cases or situations to ensure confidentiality is not breached. - The Academy recognises its duty to share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2024.

+- The Data Protection Act 2018 and the UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.
-The school may legitimately share information without consent where: a) it is not possible to gain consent; b) it cannot be reasonably expected that a practitioner gains consent; and c) if to gain consent would place a child at risk. - The Academy has an appropriately trained Data Protection Officer (DPO), Paul Letford, Assistant Vice Principal, as required by the GDPR to ensure that our school is compliant with all matters relating to confidentiality and information sharing requirements. - If staff are in any doubt about sharing information, they should speak to the DSL/DDSL.
+The school may legitimately share information without consent where: a) it is not possible to gain consent; b) it cannot be reasonably expected that a practitioner gains consent; and c) if to gain consent would place a child at risk. - The Academy has an appropriately trained Data Protection Officer (DPO), Paul Letford, Assistant Vice Principal, as required by the UK GDPR to ensure that our school is compliant with all matters relating to confidentiality and information sharing requirements. - DfE Guidance on Information Sharing (May 2024) provides further detail on the 7 'golden rules' for sharing information, and can support staff who have to make decisions about sharing information.
+A copy can be found in the staff drive under 'Policies and Procedures Safeguarding documents'. - If staff are in any doubt about sharing information, they should speak to the DSL/DDSL/DPO.